-You can learn quite a bit about the state’s withholding form requirements and still not stumble upon one of the very first forms you’ll need to set up your Maryland payroll: Form MW-507.
-This is the worksheet form that your employee will need to fill out so that you can calculate the estimated income tax to withhold from the employee’s paycheck based on their personal exemptions.
+You can learn quite a bit about the state’s withholding form requirements and still not encounter one of the first forms that you will need to set up your Maryland payroll: Form MW-507.
+It is the worksheet form that your employee will need to fill out so that you can calculate the estimated income tax to withhold from the employee’s paycheck based on their personal exemptions.

 Why Maryland Employers Need Form MW-507

-Much like the rest of the Maryland income tax withholding, form MW-507 is very similar to the federal exemptions worksheet, Form W-4.
-Most employers find it makes a lot of sense to give their employees both forms at once.
+Much like the rest of the Maryland income tax withholding, Form MW-507 is similar to the federal exemptions worksheet Form W-4.
+Most employers find that it makes a lot of sense to give their employees both forms at the same time.
 Using the adjusted gross income and filing status of the household (single, married filing separately, married filing jointly) is pretty much exactly the same.

 Compliance Division, Compliance Programs Section